 Fresh from the Farm

 We grow good eats in the Similkameen!
 We have an abundance of fruit stands & orchards here.
 The easiest way to taste the Similkameen is to spend time experiencing our family run fruit stands and roadside markets.
 Some of these fruit stands and markets have been here for more than a century.
-As you drive down Hwy.
-97 in Keremeos and Cawston, you can’t miss them.
+You’ll see them as you drive down Hwy.
+3 around Keremeos and Cawston.
 Fruit stand after fruit stand brimming with seasonal displays that create a rainbow of colour.

 Fruit Stands & Orchards